Erbsensuppee/Erbsensuppee/README.md

-# Hi, ich bin Erbsensuppee 👋
+# Erbsensuppee

-Welcome to my GitHub profile repository!
-This repo serves as a central place to showcase and organize my projects, tools, and bots related to Solana blockchain development, crypto trading, and automation.
+Welcome to my GitHub profile repository.
+This repository serves as a central hub to showcase my projects and tools focused on Solana blockchain development, decentralized finance, and automated trading systems.

----

 ## About Me

-I'm passionate about blockchain technology, decentralized finance (DeFi), and automated trading bots.
-My projects focus primarily on Solana ecosystem tools including trading bots, sniper bots, vanity address generators, and more.
+I am a developer with a strong interest in blockchain technology, decentralized finance (DeFi), and automation.
+My work primarily centers on the Solana ecosystem, where I build tools such as trading bots, sniper bots, and address generators to enhance efficiency and accessibility in crypto trading.

----

 ## Featured Projects

+- [pumpfun-pumpswap-sdk](https://github.com/Erbsensuppee/pumpfun-pumpswap-sdk) - A Node.js SDK for buying and selling tokens on Pump.fun and PumpSwap, with automatic bonding curve switching for seamless trading on Solana.
-- [buyBot](https://github.com/Erbsensuppee/buyBot) – A trading bot for automated token buy/sell on Solana.
+- [buyBot](https://github.com/Erbsensuppee/buyBot) - A trading bot for automated token buying and selling on the Solana blockchain.
-- [solanaVanityBot](https://github.com/Erbsensuppee/solanaVanityBot) – Vanity address generator bot for Solana wallets.
+- [solanaVanityBot](https://github.com/Erbsensuppee/solanaVanityBot) - A vanity address generator for creating custom Solana wallet addresses.
-- [Pumpfun-SniperBot](https://github.com/Erbsensuppee/Pumpfun-SniperBot) – Sniper bot for Pump.fun on Solana.
+- [Pumpfun-SniperBot](https://github.com/Erbsensuppee/Pumpfun-SniperBot) - A sniper bot designed for rapid token acquisition on Pump.fun.

----

-## Skills & Interests
+## Skills and Interests

 - Blockchain Development (Solana, DeFi)
-- Automated Trading Bots & Sniper Bots
+- Automated Trading and Sniper Bots
-- Crypto Trading & Analysis
+- Cryptocurrency Trading and Analysis
-- JavaScript / Node.js
+- JavaScript and Node.js
 - Embedded Systems (ESP32)

----

 ## GitHub Stats